bfoley4/OOFinalProject/documentation.md

   Provide context to the compiler to allow you to create classes unrestricted.
 (A class named Console)

 ### Types
+ * Swift: Type annotations begin with a colon and end with a type.

+       let someTuple: (Double, Double) = (3.14159, 2.71828)
+       func someFunction(a: Int) { /* ... */ }

- * Swift: In Swift, there are two kinds of types: named types and compound types.
+   - In Swift, there are two kinds of types: named types and compound types.
-   - Named type: Type that can be given a particular name when defined.
+     * Named type: Type that can be given a particular name when defined.
 Includes classes, structures enumerations, and protocols.
 In C#, instances of a user-defined class named Dog have the type Dog.
 The Swift standard library also defines many commonly used name types; arrays, dictionaries, and optional values.
-   - Compound type: Type without a name, defined in the language itself.
+     * Compound type: Type without a name, defined in the language itself.
+A compound type may contain two elements.

-  * C#:
+  * C#: Provides usual built-in types, custom types form libraries, value types, reference types, generic types.

 ### Classes
 1. Defining